Discovery Arts

 Cherese always said, "I want to make a difference in this world, no matter how small."
 She told some people during her trip that she wanted to help make a difference in the lives of less fortunate children.

-And now, through The Cherese Mari Laulhere Foundation, Discovery Arts has been blessed by Cherese’s loving, giving spirit.
-For more information about Cherese, please visit www.cherese.org
+Through The Cherese Mari Laulhere Foundation, Discovery Arts has been blessed by Cherese’s loving, giving spirit.